AGN ROOTS PROTEIN CALCULATORTM

 In a sense, you just consumed twenty-seven grams of Whey (instant BCAA & insulin spike) along with six grams of time-released BCAAs.

 Do we believe that this is a waste of protein?
-The answer is, it's only a waste if it doesn't work, and that depends entirely on you.
+The answer is, it's only a waste if it doesn't work, and that depends entirely on you and your body type.

 Net Protein Balance